jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **surplus assessable income** is defined in section FH 15(1) (Definitions)
   - **surrender** , for an emissions unit, means surrender as defined in section 4(1) of the Climate Change Response Act 2002
   - **surrender value** means the amount paid (the surrender amount) when a life insurance policy is cancelled before it reaches the maturity or expiry date contracted for under the policy, excluding an amount that is the repayment of unexpired premiums.
 There is no netting off against the surrender amount of unpaid premiums, outstanding loans, or interest balances (the debt obligations) owed by an insured unless the policy is terminated by the insurer and the debt obligations are greater than the surrender amount
+  - **suspended recovery income** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **systematic, investigative, and experimental activities**
   - **tax** means income tax, but in the provisions in which the term income tax has an extended or limited meaning, tax has a corresponding meaning
   - **tax account with the Commissioner** , for a person, means an account dealing with the person’s transactions with the Commissioner in relation to income tax